 Perhaps you’ve been wondering that.
-I know I have been for years!
+I certainly have for years!

 Let me explain.

-Dollar store reading glasses have been on my desk ever since Sally-Ann Roberts, a local anchorwoman for WWL-TV in New OrIeans, mentioned in a broadcast that she bought and kept several pairs around her house.
+Dollar Store reading glasses have been on my desk ever since a local anchorwoman for WWL-TV in New Orleans mentioned on air that she bought and kept several pairs around her house.

-I was just getting to the point in my life where the fine print was shrinking.
-Her comment about buying dollar store reading glasses sounded like a good idea to me.
+Because I was getting to the point in my life where the fine print was shrinking, her comment sounded like a good idea.

-You could buy several pairs of cheap reading glasses from the dollar store, and not concern yourself with the costs.
+For instance, you could buy several pairs of cheap reading glasses from the Dollar Store, and not concern yourself with the price.

 - The lenses are made of cheap plastic.